-The core of the new ownership includes Judd Newman, president; Jon Turner, chief engineer; and Steve Kozloff, designer of the XPCamper V1.
-All three are long-time overland and expedition enthusiasts and training facilitators with extensive experience in the industry.
+Nimbl Vehicle’s leadership consists of Judd Newman, president; Jon Turner, founder and chief engineer; and Steve Kozloff, designer of the original XPCamper V1.
+The three are long-time overland and expedition enthusiasts and training facilitators with extensive experience in the industry.
 Kozloff is also an internationally renowned designer of arctic expedition yachts.
 Most of the craftsman and talent who worked with XPCampers before will be working with the new company as well.

 Be Change LLC purchased the assets of XPCamper LLC in a foreclosure auction in August of 2019.

 “The important part of our message is that we’ve brought in not only former XPCamper employees, but also Steve Kozloff,” explained Jon Turner.
 “The V1 was his vision.
 He actually built the first camper.
 For whatever reason, after all the effort he put into it, he really never got a lot of credit for that, and that kind of bothers us.
 So we’re trying to make sure he gets the credit he is due for what is a really amazing design.”

 According to management, the rebranded V1 will largely remain the same.
 This time, however, the full-size flatbed camper will be mounted on a long-bed Ford F-350 with a custom service tray.
 The heavy-duty truck will showcase elements of Ford’s new Tremor 4×4 truck, which will include the new 7.3L V8 and 4.30 gearing capable of supporting size-35 tires.